bdastur/notes/aws/aws_databases_readme.md

 * When you first create an Amazon Aurora instance, you create a DB cluster.
 * A DB cluster has one ore more instances and includes a cluster volume that manages the data for those instances.
-* A cluster volume is a virtual database storage volume that spans multiple
+* A cluster volume is a virtual database storage volume that spans multiple AZ.
-* Aurora automatically maintains 6 copies of your data across 3 AZs.
-  AZs, with each AZ having a copy of the cluster data.
+* Aurora automatically maintains 6 copies of your data across 3 AZs, with each AZ having a copy of the cluster data.
 * Aurora DB cluster consist of two types of instances:
   - **Primary Instance**:
     * This is the main instance which supports read and write workloads.